Accounts Receivable (AR) Turnover Ratio Guide + Formula

 SaaS businesses are ideally positioned for automation of the billing process, thanks to recurring invoices.

-Automated billing software saves time and energy, improves cash flow, and enhances customer relationships.
+SaaS billing software saves time and energy, improves cash flow, and enhances customer relationships.
 An ideal solution can handle the entire billing process — from issuing invoices and sending reminders to offering multiple payment options and tracking payments.

 Relying on good billing software can make the process more efficient and less prone to errors, positively impacting your AR turnover ratio.
 Giving customers the benefit of doubt, expect most customers to likely settle their bills when they receive a reminder, rarely needing manual escalation.